Corporate Governance, Incentives and Industry Consolidations

-This paper studies the determinants of the success of industry consolidations using a unique sample of firms established at the time of their initial public offering: roll-up IPOs.
-In these transactions, small, private firms merge into a shell company, which goes public at the same time.
-These firms deliver poor stock returns; their operating performance mimics that of comparable firms, but does not justify their high initial valuations.
-However, if the managers and owners of the firms included in the transaction remain involved in the business as shareholders and directors, operating and stock price performance improve, and future acquisitions are better received by the market.
-Higher ownership by the sponsor of the transaction leads to a reduction in performance, consistent with the view that the sponsor's compensation is excessive.
-These findings highlight the impact of corporate governance on performance.
+Several changes, such as the advances in information technology and the advent of outsourcing, led to increases in optimal firm size in many fragmented industries over the last decade.
+This paper studies the determinants of the success of these industry consolidations using a unique sample of firms that were created at the time of their initial public offering: rollup-up IPOs.
+In these transactions, many small firms merge into a shell company, which goes public at the same time.
+This sample allows us to follow firms from the day they were established.
+We find that these firms deliver poor absolute and relative stock returns, on average.
+Their operating performance mimics that of other firms of the industry, but does not justify to their high initial valuations.
+However, the average performance hides substantial cross-sectional differences.
+If the managers and owners of the firms included in the transaction remain involved in the business as shareholders and directors, operating and stock price performance improve dramatically, which suggests that incentive effects outweigh power struggles.
+Higher promoter ownership leads to a reduction in long-run performance, consistent with the view that the sponsor compensation is excessive.
+Restructuring activities after the IPO are unable to halt poor performance, which indicates that the proper governance structure needs to be in place from the start.